fT0xicw5916/ManageBac-Plus/README.md

 - Lack of encryption for personal credentials
 - Horrible database schema that minimizes efficiency
 - Tons of hidden bugs not fixed
-- Code inconsistency
-- Lacks capability to parallel process a large number of requests at once
 - Uses a ton of RAM (not optimized at all)
 - Funding problems for future server deployment (SOLVED)